cisagov/manage.get.gov/.github/pull_request_template.md

 #### Reviewed, tested, and left feedback about the changes

 - [ ] Pulled this branch locally and tested it
-- [ ] Verified code meets code standards and comments if any standards above are not satisfied
+- [ ] Verified code meets above code standards and user-facing checks.
+Addresses any checks that are not satisfied
 - [ ] Reviewed this code and left comments.
 Indicate if comments must be addressed before code is merged.
 - [ ] Checked that all code is adequately covered by tests
 - [ ] If any model was updated to modify/add/delete columns, verified migrations can be run with `makemigrations`.